VEGANATO/tech-elevator-coursework/README.md

 # Tech Elevator Coursework #

 This is a collection of projects and exercises from the Tech Elevator curriculum that I have completed.
 Tech Elevator is a top-ranking software development school in Columbus, OH focusing on full-stack programming within the Java framework.
-Currently this collection includes code in Java, PostgreSQL, HTML, and CSS, as well as unit tests written using JUnit.
+Currently this collection includes code in Java, PostgreSQL, HTML, and CSS, as well as unit tests written in JUnit.

 ### Contents ###